stephen776/withCustomHook/README.md

 ## Overview

+WARNING: this is still a work in progress.
+Do not use.

 React HOC that passes the output of a custom hook as props to a presentational component.
 The idea is that we just utilize hooks in an idiomatic way and still get reasonable separation of concerns between stateful logic and UI